-The dissertation defense is open to the public but must include all members of the Dissertation Committee, together with the outside reader.
+The dissertation defense must include all members of the Dissertation Committee, together with the outside reader.
 If the outside reader is not able to be physically present, university rules allow her or him to be included by videoconference (note that conference calls by telephone are not acceptable).
 The chair of the Committee chairs the defense, which normally involves a presentation by the candidate outlining the research process and summarizing findings followed by questions posed first by Committee members and then by others present.
 After the defense, the Committee meets in private to decide whether the dissertation is or is not acceptable and what revisions, if any, will be required for final acceptance.